-Dr. David L. Skaggs, MD is an orthopedist in Los Angeles, CA specializing in orthopedics/orthopedic surgery.
+Dr. David Lee Skaggs, MD is a general practitioner in Los Angeles, CA specializing in general practice and orthopedics/orthopedic surgery.
 He graduated from Columbia University, College of Physicians and Surgeons.
-Dr. David L. Skaggs, MD is affiliated with Cedars-Sinai.
+Dr. David Lee Skaggs, MD is affiliated with Cedars-Sinai.

 Musculoskeletal Problems